——–

 • Mgr.
 Julie Netusilova (2022–2025; currently on maternity leave)

 • Mgr.
 Petra Paclikova, Ph.D.
-(2024; currently a postdoc in Cajanek lab, MUNI, Czechia)
+(2024; currently a postdoc in Tesina lab, MUNI, Czechia)

 • Ing.
 Mgr.
 Vendula Janouskova (2023–2024; currently a Ph.D. student, Prague, Czechia)

 • Mgr.
 Marie Sulcova, Ph.D.
-(2022-2023; currently a postdoc at the University of Stockholm, Sweden)
+(2022–2023; currently a postdoc in Bohaciakova lab, MUNI, Brno)

-• Alba Hernández Ramos (2022-2023, Erasmus student, a practical 10-month stay, University of Salamanca, Spain)
+• Alba Hernandez Ramos (2022–2023; Erasmus student, a practical 10-month stay, University of Salamanca, Spain)

 • Mgr.
 Eliska Kohoutkova (2022–2023; currently a Ph.D. student at Vienna Biocenter, Austria)

-• Cristina González Cuevas (2022, Erasmus student, a practical 3-month stay, University UFV in Madrid, Spain)
+• Cristina Gonzalez Cuevas (2022; Erasmus student, a practical 3-month stay, University UFV in Madrid, Spain)

-• Belén Escalona Pulido (2022, Erasmus student, a practical 4-month stay, University UFV in Madrid, Spain)
+• Belén Escalona Pulido (2022; Erasmus student, a practical 4-month stay, University UFV in Madrid, Spain)

-• Miriam Sánchez Calvo (2022, Erasmus student, a practical 4-month stay, University UFV in Madrid, Spain)
+• Miriam Sanchez Calvo (2022; Erasmus student, a practical 4-month stay, University UFV in Madrid, Spain)

-– Prof. Christoph Winkler (National University of Singapore, Singapore)
+Asia: Prof. Christoph Winkler (National University of Singapore, Singapore)

-– Assoc.
-Prof. Lukas Trantirek and Dr. Anirbash Ghosh (CEITEC, Brno):
+Czechia: Assoc.
+Prof. Lukas Trantirek and Dr. Anirban Ghosh (CEITEC, Brno), Dr. Jan Masek (Charles University, Prague)